grayd500/SVG-Logo-Maker/README.md

 ## Tests

 For a deep dive into the application's test suite, get to the root directory of the project and punch in `npm test`.

+## GitHub Repository
+For the source code and more details, check out the [SVG Logo Maker GitHub Repository](https://github.com/grayd500/SVG-Logo-Maker).